 After the Hansberrys moved into their new home, they were attacked by an angry mob.
 A brick was thrown through Lorraine's bedroom window, and she just barely avoided being struck by it.
 Her father later sued the white homeowners for discrimination, and in the case of Hansberry v.
-Lee, the Supreme Court issued a landmark decision banning such neighborhood homeowners' associations from banning people from buying or renting homes because of their race.
+Lee, the Supreme Court issued a landmark decision banning such neighborhood homeowners' associations from discriminating against home buyers and renters on the basis of their race.

 Although Lorraine's father had prevailed in court, the family was still subjected to harassment from their racist white neighbors.
-She later quipped that she had lived in a typical "warm and cuddly white neighborhood."
+She later quipped that she had lived in an average "warm and cuddly white neighborhood."
 Ironically, after her death, her family home would be designated by the city of Chicago as a historical landmark.
 The climate of racism she grew up with would inspire her to write her first and most famous play, A Raisin in the Sun (1959).
-The title comes from the poem Harlem by legendary African-American poet Langston Hughes.
+The title comes from a line in the poem Harlem by legendary African-American poet Langston Hughes.

-A Raisin in the Sun tells the story of the Youngers, a poor black family living in a small apartment in Chicago's South Side in the 1940s.
+Set in the 1940s, A Raisin in the Sun tells the story of the Youngers, a poor black family living in a small apartment in Chicago's South Side.
 The family patriarch has died, and his survivors will soon receive an insurance check for ten thousand dollars.
 His widow, Mama, wants to fulfill the dream she shared with her husband and buy a house.
 Her grown son, Walter, wants to use the money to invest in a liquor store with his friends - an investment he believes will provide the whole family with long term financial security.

 Beneatha, Walter's sister, wants to use the money to pay for her medical school tuition.
-Walter's wife, Ruth, agrees with Mama, believing that a new house would provide more living space for their son Travis.
+Walter's wife, Ruth, agrees with Mama, believing that a new house would provide more living space for themselves and their son, Travis.
 As the play progresses, the Youngers fight over their conflicting dreams.
 When Ruth becomes pregnant, she considers having an abortion, as she and Walter really can't afford another child.
-Walter doesn't object, so Mama puts a down payment on a nice house in a white neighborhood.
+Walter doesn't object, which drives Mama to put a down payment on a nice house in a white neighborhood.
 Beneatha is not happy about her family mixing with whites.
 She's not the only one.